Saw Palmetto for Hair Loss: Is It Effective?

-Saw palmetto is a plant found mostly in the southeastern United States.
-It also answers to a scientific name, Serenoa repens.
+Saw palmetto is a palm tree found mostly in the southeastern United States, which also answers to the scientific name Serenoa repens.

-The dietary supplement ingredient may help alleviate symptoms linked to an enlarged prostate gland, also known as benign prostatic hyperplasia (BPH).
-It’s also sometimes used for chronic pelvic pain, migraines and other conditions.
+It may help alleviate symptoms linked to an enlarged prostate gland, also known as benign prostatic hyperplasia (BPH).
+It’s also sometimes used to treat chronic pelvic pain, migraines, and other conditions.

 hair loss treatment